-- 1) Exclusive use of roll-your-own cigarettes; - 2) Planning to quit smoking in the next 30 days; - 3) A quit attempt in the past 30 days resulting in greater than 3 days of abstinence; - 4) Significant use of other tobacco or nicotine products within the past month (more than 9 days in the past 30). - 5) Currently taking anticonvulsant medications including: - a.
-Phenytoin [Brand Name: Dilantin] - b.
-Carbamazepine [Brand Name: Tegretol, Carbatrol, Equetro, Epitol] - c.
-Oxcarbazepine [Brand Name: Trileptal] - d.
-Primidone [Brand Name: Mysoline] - e.
-Phenobarbital - 6) Positive toxicology screen for any of the following drugs: cocaine, opiates, methadone, oxycodone, buprenorphine, benzodiazepines, barbiturates, amphetamines, methamphetamines, MDMA and PCP will be grounds for exclusion. - a.
+- 1) Exclusive use of roll-your-own cigarettes, - 2) Planning to quit smoking in the next 30 days, - 3) A quit attempt in the past 30 days resulting in greater than 3 days of abstinence, - 4) Significant use of other tobacco or nicotine products within the past month (more than 9 days in the past 30).

+- 5) Positive toxicology screen for any of the following drugs: cocaine, opiates, methadone, oxycodone, buprenorphine, benzodiazepines, barbiturates, amphetamines, methamphetamines, MDMA and PCP - a.
 Marijuana will be tested for but will not be an exclusionary criterion.
 Participants will be discouraged from smoking marijuana during the study. - b.
 Participants with valid prescriptions for opiates, benzodiazepines, barbiturates, or amphetamines will not necessarily be excluded. - c.
 Participants failing the toxicology screen will be allowed to re-screen once.
-These participants will need to be re-consented before being rescreened to ensure they have received adequate informed consent. - 7) Self-report of binge drinking alcohol (more than 9 days in the past 30 days, 4/5 drinks in a 2 hour period in females/males); - 8) Systolic blood pressure $< 90$ or $\geq 160$ mmHg; - a.
-Participants failing for blood pressure will be allowed to re-screen once. - 9) Diastolic blood pressure $< 50$ or $\geq 100$ mmHg; - a.
-Participants failing for blood pressure will be allowed to re-screen once. - 10) Breath CO $> 80$ ppm; - 11) Heart rate is greater than or equal to 115 bpm or less than 45 bpm; - a.
-Participants failing for heart rate will be allowed to re-screen once. - 12) Currently seeking treatment for smoking cessation;

-- 13) Being pregnant or nursing, or not report using an approved form of birth control if applicable determined by the Project Medical Director. - 14) Have used nicotine replacement, bupropion or other pharmacotherapies as cessation aids in the past month (bupropion will be allowed for treatment of depression); - 15) Current symptoms of psychosis, dementia or mania; - 16) Suicidal ideation in the past month (score > 1 on the BDI question 9 or endorse question 4 and/or 5 on the MINI suicide subscale); - 17) Reporting a plan or attempt to commit suicide, which is assessed on question A3g of the MINI Neuropsychiatric Interview Major Depressive Episode Module.
-Thoughts of suicide without an intent or plan is not an exclusion criteria; - 18) Suicide attempt in the past 6 months (endorse question 6 on the MINI suicide subscale with suicide attempt in the past 6 months); - 19) Participation in another research study in the past 30 days; - 20) Daily use of e-cigarettes in the past month (defined as 6 - 7 days per week); or - 21) Co-habitation with any research participant who has or is participating in the current study. - 22) Oxygen saturation of < 90% - 23) Reporting positive symptoms for COVID19
+These participants will need to be re-consented before being rescreened to ensure they have received adequate informed consent. - 6) Self-report of binge drinking alcohol (more than 9 days in the past 30 days, 4/5 drinks in a 2 hour period in females/males), - 7) Systolic blood pressure < 90 or ≥ 160 mmHg - a.
+Participants failing for blood pressure will be allowed to re-screen once. - 8) Diastolic blood pressure < 50 or ≥ 100 mmHg - a.
+Participants failing for blood pressure will be allowed to re-screen once. - 9) Breath CO > 80 ppm, - 10) Heart rate is greater than or equal to 115 bpm or less than 45 bpm - a.
+Participants failing for heart rate will be allowed to re-screen once. - 11) Currently seeking treatment for smoking cessation, - 12) Being pregnant, trying to become pregnant, or nursing, or not report using a form of approved birth control if applicable determined by the Project Medical Director - 13) Have used nicotine replacement, bupropion or other pharmacotherapies as cessation aids in the past month (bupropion will be allowed for treatment of depression), - 14) Unstable psychiatric conditions (psychiatric medication changes in the past 4 weeks), - 15) Symptoms of psychosis, dementia or mania, - 16) Suicidal ideation in the past month (score > 1 on the BDI question 9 or endorse question 4 and/or 5 on the MINI suicide subscale), - 17) Reporting a plan or attempt to commit suicide, which is assessed on question A3g of the MINI Neuropsychiatric Interview Major Depressive Episode Module.
+Thoughts of suicide without an intent or plan is not an exclusion criteria, - 18) Suicide attempt in the past 6 months (endorse question 6 on the MINI suicide subscale with suicide attempt in the past 6 months), - 19) Participation in another research study in the past 30 days, - 20) Co- habitation with any research participant who has or is participating in the current study, - 21) Daily use of e-cigarettes in the past month (defined as 6 - 7 days per week). - 22) Oxygen saturation of < 90% - 23) Reporting positive symptoms for COVID19